BCAAs & EAAs: Do You Actually Need Them?

 Why BCAAs Get Special Attention

-• Leucine: Primary trigger for muscle protein synthesis (mTOR pathway)
+• Leucine: Primary trigger for muscle protein synthesis signaling (mTOR pathway) — see leucine-rich foods

-• Direct muscle metabolism: BCAAs are metabolized in muscle, not liver
+• Direct muscle metabolism: BCAAs are metabolized in muscle, not liver, unlike most other amino acids

 BCAA vs. EAA Products